charles-fox/musicgenie/README.md

 To run MusicGenie on Ubuntu 16.04:

-First install Fluidsynth, which is a MIDI synthesizer to make the sounds:
+First install OpenJDK8 (this does not work on OpenJDK9 due to an awt bug in OpenJDK9), and Fluidsynth, which is a MIDI synthesizer to make the sounds:
 ```
+sudo apt-get install default-jdk

 sudo apt install fludsynth

 sudo apt install fluid-soundfont-gm